 Watch a short video about how Whole Cities builds Community First partnerships.

 The program has a simple two-step application process:

-> - A Team Member completes a Community First Application in support of a community partner focused on fresh food access in their city.
+- A Team Member completes a short application in support of a community partner focused on fresh food access in their city.

-> - If the Team Member’s application is selected, then the community partner completes a Fresh, Healthy Food Access Grant Application.
+- If the Team Member’s application is selected, then the community partner is asked to complete a Community First Grant Application.

-> Through the Community First Grant Program, Whole Cities aims to:
+Through the Community First Grant Program, Whole Cities aims to:

 - Support Team Members’ passion for community service, partnership, and fresh, healthy food access

 - Help grow the local food system in more communities across the US